instructure/canvas-lms/doc/api/lti_window_post_message.md

 defined [here](https://www.imsglobal.org/spec/lti-pm-s/v0p1).

-The spec requires that this message's target origin be set to the platform's OIDC Authorization url as defined [here](file.lti_dev_key_config.html#step-2).
-Currently, Canvas does not yet support this use case, and the wildcard origin `*` should still be used.
-Full support for the target origin will be enabled on August 19, 2023 (July 17 for Beta), as described in [this Canvas Community article](https://community.canvaslms.com/t5/The-Product-Blog/Minor-LTI-1-3-Changes-New-OIDC-Auth-Endpoint-Support-for/ba-p/551677).
+The spec requires that this message's target origin be set to the platform's OIDC Authorization url as defined [here](file.lti_dev_key_config.html#step-2), so that the tool can be certain that Canvas is the entity receiving the message.
+To enable this feature, Canvas also requires that messages with this target origin are sent to the `post_message_forwarding` frame, which is a sibling frame to the tool.
+Full support for this method of sending this message will be enabled on August 19, 2023 (July 17 for Beta), as described in [this Canvas Community article](https://community.canvaslms.com/t5/The-Product-Blog/Minor-LTI-1-3-Changes-New-OIDC-Auth-Endpoint-Support-for/ba-p/551677).
+For now, tools are still allowed to send this message directly to the parent window and use the wildcard `*` origin.

+All LTI login and launch requests include the `lti_storage_target` parameter, which signals to the tool which frame should receive these messages.
+The default value is `_parent`, which means messages should be sent to `window.parent`.
+When the value is something else (like `post_message_forwarding`), the tool should send message to the frame with that name present at `window.parent.frames[lti_storage_target]`.

+**Note:** When a tool is launched from within an active RCE (Rich Content Editor) this sibling frame may not be available, since the RCE uses an iframe to represent the editor box.
+If the message sent to this frame using this origin doesn't receive a timely response, the tool should fall back to sending the message to the parent window using the wildcard `*` origin.

 **Required properties:**